Mercedes-Benz EQC Review

 How much does it cost?

 The Mercedes EQC is available in four trim levels, all of which come with a reversing camera and parking sensors.
-The on the road (OTR) price for the entry-level Mercedes EQC Sport starts from £65,720.
+The on the road (OTR) price for the Mercedes EQC starts from £67,320.
 This is a similar starting price to the Jaguar I-Pace.
-Standard features on the EQC Sport model include heated front seats, multibeam LED headlights and Blind Spot Assist.
-Up from this is the EQC AMG Line with prices starting from £67,715.
+Standard features on the entry-level EQC Sport model include heated front seats, multibeam LED headlights and Blind Spot Assist.
+Up from this is the EQC AMG Line with prices starting from £68,400 (OTR).
 This comes with upgraded wheels, AMG sport seats and additional AMG design features.
 As the top spec options, you can choose either the Mercedes EQC AMG Line Premium or the AMG Line Premium Plus.
 The AMG Line Premium models come with additional features such as an electric sliding roof, wireless charging and a fantastic surround sound system.

 Of course, alternatively you could lease the Mercedes EQC for a fixed monthly cost.
 Electric car leasing is straightforward and cost-effective, plus GB Vehicle Leasing have some cracking lease deals available on this phenomenal electric car, so contact us today to speak to one of our friendly, experienced leasing consultants.

 The Mercedes EQC is a fantastic electric car which combines the height of an SUV with the modern design and features of an electric car.
 We feel this Mercedes car deserves a rating of 4.3/5 stars from GB Vehicle Leasing.
 In particular, we think the Mercedes EQC’s spacious interior and practicality will appeal to families.
 However, if you would prefer an electric SUV with a longer range up to 292 miles (WLTP), then you might consider leasing the Jaguar I-Pace instead.
+We hope you've found our Mercedes EQC review interesting to read.
 If you would like to find out more about electric car leasing, please give us a call today!
 We’re always happy to help.